balajiks-dev/SwiftUIContacts/README.md

 All the contacts were viewed in a list.

 In Later, I will upload with Coredata Feature in SwiftUI for this application.

+Screenshots were added in the project file itself.